HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-02-the-components-of-a-blockchain.md

 ### Proof of Work

-In this article, we take an in-depth look at [Proof of Work]({{ site.baseurl }}{% post_url /technology/expert/2022-02-05-2-proof-of-work %}) - the consensus and *Sybil-resistance* mechanism used in Horizen, Bitcoin and most other public blockchains.
+In this article, we take an in-depth look at [Proof of Work]({{ site.baseurl }}{% post_url /technology/expert/2022-02-05-2-proof-of-work %}) (PoW) - the consensus and *Sybil-resistance* mechanism used in Horizen, Bitcoin and most other public blockchains.

+We show how PoW creates a bridge between the physical and the real world and how the block creation process works.
+We also look at different mining algorithms and show what they have in common.

 ![Hash Cash Proof of Work (PoW)](/assets/post_files/technology/expert/2.4.2-pow/hash_cash_pow.jpg)